How to Help Your Loved One with Dementia Move to A Nursing Home

 They might as well be putting themselves in danger of strangers who might be compromising their finances.
 Often, people with dementia are taken advantage of by spammers who try to get the financial information of elderly people to drain their accounts.

-At this point, you also need to appoint a durable power of attorney so that a trustworthy person can act on behalf of the elderly loved ones in case their condition gets worse.
-So, if your loved one has started to show signs of diminished capacity, it is incredibly important that while they still have some form of lucidity, they have a disability plan to act upon.
+At this point, it’s important to appoint a durable power of attorney.
+This allows a trustworthy person to act on behalf of your elderly loved one if their condition worsens.
+A power of attorney ensures important decisions can still be made in their best interest.
+If your loved one is starting to show signs of diminished capacity, time is of the essence.
+While they still have some lucidity, it’s crucial to have a disability plan in place.

 Keep your elderly loved one in the loop at the time of deciding on the nursing home facility that you want them to be taken care of.
 Talk to the doctors and other family members when taking these important steps.
 Remember – the end goal is the safety of your loved one.
 So, you have to ensure that any decision that you make is in the best interest of your loved one.